Authored by the expert who managed and guided the team behind the Greece Property Pack

 How much is home insurance for a house in the Greek Islands right now?

-The main factors affecting home insurance premiums in the Greek Islands include the rebuild value of the property, exposure to earthquake and wildfire risk, distance from fire services, construction materials (stone vs. wood), and whether you add contents and liability coverage.
+The main factors that affect home insurance premiums for houses in the Greek Islands are the rebuild value of the property, its exposure to earthquake and wildfire risk (which varies island by island), the construction type (stone vs. concrete), distance to the nearest fire service, and whether you include contents and liability coverage in your policy.

 What are typical utility costs for a house in the Greek Islands right now?